MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide/whats-new/edgehtml-17.md

 ---
-description: See what's new in the Microsoft Edge DevTools
+description: Features added to the Microsoft Edge DevTools in the Windows 10 April 2018 Update (EdgeHTML 17)
-title: What's new in the Microsoft Edge DevTools
+title: Microsoft Edge DevTools in the Windows 10 April 2018 Update (EdgeHTML 17)
 author: erikadoyle
 ms.author: edoyle
 ms.date: 06/20/2018
 ms.topic: article
 ms.prod: microsoft-edge
-keywords: microsoft edge, web development, f12 tools, devtools
+keywords: microsoft edge, web development, f12 tools, devtools, edgehtml 17
 ---

-# DevTools in the latest Windows 10 update (EdgeHTML 17)
+# DevTools in the Windows 10 April 2018 update (EdgeHTML 17)

-This release of the DevTools ships in two ways: as the traditional in-browser (`F12`) tools for Edge, and previewing as a standalone [Windows 10 app](#microsoft-edge-devtools-app-preview) from the Microsoft Store!
+The EdgeHTML 17 release of the DevTools ships in two ways: as the traditional in-browser (`F12`) tools for Edge, and previewing as a standalone [Windows 10 app](#microsoft-edge-devtools-app-preview) from the Microsoft Store!

 The tools have been updated with a number of major features, including basic support for [remote debugging](https://docs.microsoft.com/microsoft-edge/devtools-guide#remote-debugging) (via our new [DevTools Protocol](#devtools-protocol)), [PWA debugging features](#pwa-debugging), [IndexedDB cache management](#indexeddb-inspection), [vertical docking](#docking-to-the-right-in-microsoft-edge) and more!
 We also continued the overall [refactoring effort](./whats-new/edgehtml-16.md) started last release as part of ongoing investments in performance and reliability.

-Here are the latest Microsoft Edge DevTools features available now in the [Windows 10 April 2018 Update](https://docs.microsoft.com/en-us/windows/uwp/whats-new/windows-10-build-17134) ([EdgeHTML 17](../dev-guide.md)).
+Here are the latest Microsoft Edge DevTools features that shipped in the [Windows 10 April 2018 Update](https://docs.microsoft.com/en-us/windows/uwp/whats-new/windows-10-build-17134) ([EdgeHTML 17](https://aka.ms/devguide_edgehtml_17)).

 ## Microsoft Edge DevTools app preview